Medicinal Chemistry BSc (Hons) or MChem – 2019 entry

-Our chemistry programmes are ranked top 10 in the UK by the Guardian University Guide 2019.
+Our chemistry courses are ranked in the top 10 by the Guardian University Guide 2020.

 What you will study

-On our Medicinal Chemistry programmes you will benefit from being part of a small, friendly Department which offers one of the best staff-to-student ratios in the country.
-You’ll get an integrated training in core and medicinal chemistry, including studying topics such as physiology, pharmacology and cell biology.
+On our BSc and MChem Medicinal Chemistry courses you will get an integrated training in core and medicinal chemistry, including studying topics such as physiology, pharmacology and cell biology.

-We have excellent links with leading pharmaceutical companies in the UK and further afield, and many of our students opt to take a Professional Training placement year.
-This gives them an invaluable insight into working life as a medicinal chemist – and a real edge over other graduates when they enter the job market.
+We have excellent links with leading pharmaceutical companies in the UK and further afield, and you can choose to take a Professional Training placement year.
+This will give you the opportunity to gain an invaluable insight into working life as a medicinal chemist – and a real edge over other graduates when you enter the job market.